No one wants to store their flour in a way that will attract bugs, but it’s hard to know the best way to do this.

 That leads us to the next point, proper storage.
 Perhaps you simply buy your bags of sugar or flour and store them as they are, if that works for you, great!
 However, bear in mind that this could also open you up to pest or flour bug infestations, known as “weevils.”

-This post contains affiliate links which may earn us a small commission at no cost to you.
+There are affiliate links in this post.
+They might earn us a small commission at no cost to you.

 What Is The Best Packaging?